 It’s vital to complete both your GMP and your correlating HACCP to the highest standard if you seek certification.
 A certification audit often begins with a GMP examination.

 SSOPs describe your plant’s cleaning program and dictate the records used to monitor your sanitation.
 There’s overlap between SSOPs and the HACCP because the SSOP is usually a prerequisite program for the HACCP plan.

-The type and scope of SSOP you need depends on your establishment as well as the regulatory requirements put in place by your locality.
+The type and scope of SSOP you need depend on your establishment as well as the regulatory requirements put in place by your locality.